-- [8] The Board considered the parties' positions and determined the following rates used to calculate market value by way of the Income Approach, are to be addressed within this decision: - a) Should the vacancy rate of 5% be increased to 12%? - b) Should the capitalization rate (cap rate) of 6.5% be increased to 7.5%? - c) Should the rental rate of \$16.00 per square foot (psf) be reduced to \$12.00 psf?
+- [8] The Board considered the parties' positions and determined the following rates used to calculate market value by way of the Income Approach, are to be addressed within this decision: - a) Should the vacancy rate of 3% be increased to 12%? - b) Should the capitalization rate (cap rate) of 6.75% be increased to a market cap rate of 7.5% or an equity cap rate of 7.75%?